openservicemesh/osm/docs/content/docs/install/manual_demo/_index.md

   - `git clone https://github.com/openservicemesh/osm.git`
   - `cd osm`

-## Install OSM CLI
+## Build or Download the OSM CLI

 Use the [installation guide](../../install) to install the `osm` cli.

 ## Install OSM Control Plane

-For the purpose of this demo, it is recommended to install OSM with [permissive traffic policy mode](#permissive-traffic-policy-mode) enabled.
+For the purpose of this demo, install OSM with [permissive traffic policy mode](#permissive-traffic-policy-mode) enabled via the `--enable-permissive-traffic-policy` flag.
 By default, OSM will install with permissive traffic policy mode disabled and [SMI Traffic Policy Mode](#smi-traffic-policy-mode) enabled.

-_Note: By default, `osm` CLI does not enable Prometheus, Grafana, and Jaegar as a part of control plane installation._
+Also by default, `osm` CLI does not enable Prometheus, Grafana, and Jaegar as a part of control plane installation.

-1. Install OSM in permissive traffic policy mode:
+Install OSM in permissive traffic policy mode:

     ```bash
     osm install --enable-permissive-traffic-policy
     ```

-1. Install OSM in SMI traffic policy mode:
+For future reference, here are the flags to enable Prometheus, Grafana, and Jaeger:

     ```bash
-    osm install
-    ```

-1. To enable Prometheus, Grafana, and Jaeger, use their respective flags
-    ```bash
     osm install --deploy-prometheus --deploy-grafana --deploy-jaeger
     ```
 See the [observability documentation](../../patterns/observability/_index.md) for more details.

-## Deploying the Bookstore Demo Applications
+## Deploy the Bookstore Demo Applications

 The demo consists of the following resources: